-An administrator can log in as any other users by clicking on the user profile icon .
-This can be very useful to verify any conditions reported by a user and see the issue from the users point of view.
+An administrator can log in as any other user by clicking on the user profile icon 🧘.
+This can be very useful to verify any conditions reported by a user and see the issue from the user's point of view.